Covert facial recognition: Theories and reasoning

 Many theories reside in the topic of cognitive facial recognition.
 First, the theory of contradiction between prosopagnosia and covert recognition.
-Prosopagnosia is the inability to recognize faces but is believed to stem from damage to the ventral route of the visual system.
-Whereas covert recognition is shown in people that lost their ability to recognize faces, implying an intact ventral limbic structure projecting to the amygdala.
+Prosopagnosia is believed to stem from damage to the ventral route of the visual system, whereas covert recognition is shown in people who have lost their ability to recognize faces, implying an intact ventral limbic structure projecting to the amygdala.

-Theory two states that it cannot be observed in developmental cases of prosopagnosia, which was proposed by Grueter.
-Developmental prosopagnosia is a severe face processing impairment without brain damage and visual or thinking dysfunction but can sometimes run in families (some indications that there may be a genetic reason for the disorder).
-This theory is thought to rely on the activation of face representations created during the time of normal processing.
+Theory two, which was proposed by Grueter, states that covert recognition cannot be observed in developmental cases of prosopagnosia.
+Developmental prosopagnosia is a severe face processing impairment, without brain damage and visual or thinking dysfunction, which sometimes runs in families, indicating that there may be a genetic reason for the disorder.
+Greuter's theory is thought to rely on the activation of face representations created during the time of normal processing.

-Contradicting the last theory, the affective valence in developmental prosopagnosia theory states that individuals may be processing faces on affective dimensions, feelings and emotions, rather than familiarity dimensions, previous occasions and when they met.
+Contradicting Greuter's theory, the affective valence in developmental prosopagnosia theory states that individuals may be processing faces on affective dimensions, feelings and emotions, rather than familiarity dimensions like the first or subsequent meetings.

-Next is the dual-route models theory, proposed by Bauer, and states covert recognition can be seen in people that endured a time of normal face processing before actually getting the condition.
+Next is the dual-route models theory, proposed by Bauer, which states that covert recognition can be seen in people who experienced a time of normal face processing before actually getting the condition.
 With this, there are two different types of covert recognition: behavioral and physiological.
 Behavioral covert recognition is measured by reaction time and occurs within a cognitive pathway consisting of face recognition units (FRUs), personality identity units (PINs) and semantic information units.
 Physiological covert recognition is measured by SCR and is the second route that mediates reactions to familiar faces.
-This theory can be explained by the disconnection of FRUs or that it may be that the face recognition system is intact but has been disconnected from a higher system enabling their conscious awareness.
+This theory can be explained by the disconnection of FRUs, or it may be that the face recognition system is intact but has been disconnected from a higher system enabling conscious awareness.

-The parallel distributing process is a theory that proposes it would be easier to relearn previous known faces rather than to learn new ones.
-This process has three steps: the distributed information is represented, memory and knowledge for some things are not stored explicitly but are connected between nodes, learning can occur with gradual changes to the connections.
-Damaged networks are less effective by zeroing the weight of the connection.
+The parallel distributing process is a theory that proposes it would be easier to relearn previous known faces than to learn new ones.
+This process has three steps: the distributed information is represented, memory and knowledge for some things are not stored explicitly but are connected between nodes, and learning can occur with gradual changes to the connections.
+Damaged networks are made less effective by zeroing the weight of the connection.
 Each connection is embedded and is still faintly there, making it easier to relearn.

-Other theories include one proposed by Bauer, states that neurological routes mediate overt recognition.
-His theory went with Bruce and Young's theory that when using these three sequential stages in order, each stage will affect the next with overt mediation.
+Other theories include one proposed by Bauer, stating that neurological routes mediate overt recognition.
+His theory went with Bruce and Young's theory that, when using these three sequential stages in order, each stage will affect the next with overt mediation.
 The three stages are familiarity, occupation and name retrieval.